AKRGames/GoAnimate-2016-Offline/GA2016O 1.0/wrapper-offline/README.md

   - SilentCMD
   - Chromium Web Store

-ungoogled-chromium is under the BSD 3-Clause license, which grants similar rights, but has some differences from MIT.
+UnGoogled Chromium is under the BSD 3-Clause license, which grants similar rights, but has some differences from MIT.
 MediaInfo has a similar BSD 2-Clause license.
 7zip's license is mostly LGPL, but some parts are under the BSD 3-clause License, and some parts have an unRAR restriction.
 Stylus is under the GNU GPLv3 license.
 These licenses can be found in each program's folder in utilities\sourcecode.

 The source code for compiled programs are all stored in utilities\sourcecode, and you can modify these as you wish.
 Parts of GA2016O that run from their source code directly (such as batch scripts) are not included in that folder, for obvious reasons.

 Flash Player (utilities folder) and GoAnimate's original assets (server folder) are proprietary and do not grant you these rights, but if they did, this project wouldn't need to exist.
-Requestly, an addon included in GA2016O's browser, is sadly proprietary software, but you're free to remove the Chromium profile and use a fresh one if this bothers you.
-Requestly is primarily included because of how popular it is with our community.

 While completely unnecessary, if you decide to use your freedom to change the software, it would be greatly appreciated if you sent it to me so I can implement it into the main program!
 With credit down here of course :)